-5.1 Definitions
+5.1 DEFINITIONS

-- A. "Bid" means an executed document submitted by a bidder in response to an Invitation for bids, and except as otherwise defined pursuant to R.I.
-Gen. Laws § 37-2-18 (a) through (h) "Competitive Sealed Bidding" and these regulations, or a Request for Quotation. - 1.
-"Firm bid" means a bid that binds the bidder until a stipulated time of expiration. - 2.
-"Sealed bid" means a bid which has been submitted in a sealed envelope to prevent its contents being revealed or known before the deadline for the submission of all bids to enhance fair competition, and except as otherwise defined pursuant to R.I.
-Gen. Laws § 37-2-18 (a) through (h) "Competitive Sealed Bidding" and these regulations. - B. "Bid abstract" means a summary of responsive bids to a solicitation. - C. "Bid bond" means an insurance agreement in which a third party agrees to be liable to pay a certain amount of money in the event that a specific bidder, if his bid is accepted, failed to accept the contract as bid. - D. "Bid deposit" or "Bid security" or "Bid surety" means a sum of money or check deposited with and as instructed by the prospective purchaser to guarantee the bidder (depositor) will, if selected, accept the contract in accordance with the bid. - E. "Bid opening" means the process through which bids are opened and the contents revealed for the first time to the state, other bidders and to the public. - F. "Bid sample" means a sample required of a bidder for examination, comparison, testing, and evaluation for the prospective purchaser.
+- A. "Bid" shall mean an executed document submitted by a bidder in response to an Invitation for bids, and except as otherwise defined pursuant to R.I.
+Gen. Laws § 37-2-18 (a)-(h) "Competitive Sealed Bidding" and these regulations, or a Request for Quotation. - 1.
+"Firm Bid" shall mean a bid that binds the bidder until a stipulated time of expiration. - 2.
+"Sealed Bid" shall mean a bid which has been submitted in a sealed envelope to prevent its contents being revealed or known before the deadline for the submission of all bids to enhance fair competition, and except as otherwise defined pursuant to R.I.
+Gen. Laws § 37-2-18 (a)-(h) "Competitive Sealed Bidding" and these regulations. - B. "Bid Abstract" shall mean a summary of responsive bids to a solicitation. - C. "Bid Bond" shall mean an insurance agreement in which a third party agrees to be liable to pay a certain amount of money in the event that a specific bidder, if his bid is accepted, failed to accept the contract as bid. - D. "Bid Deposit" or "Bid Security" or "Bid Surety" shall mean a sum of money or check deposited with and as instructed by the prospective purchaser to guarantee the bidder (depositor) will, if selected, accept the contract in accordance with the bid. - E. "Bid opening" shall mean the process through which bids are opened and the contents revealed for the first time to the state, other bidders and to the public. - F. "Bid Sample" shall mean a sample required of a bidder for examination, comparison, testing, and evaluation for the prospective purchaser.